 The Apprentice and Traineeship Company is one of the largest not-for-profit group training companies in the State.
 With offices in Bunbury, Busselton and Manjimup, it provides employment for hundreds of apprentices and trainees.

-Learning centres and Telecentres (Community Resourse Centres) also operate throughout the region.
-Telecentres provide rural and remote towns with access to technology such as video conferencing facilities, information, training and other services.
+Community Resourse Centres also operate throughout the region.
+CRCs provide rural and remote towns with access to technology such as video conferencing facilities, information, training and other services.

 Community groups such as The University of the Third Age give people the opportunity to expand their knowledge on a variety of subjects.